alsheikhm/scientific-notation-cpp/README.md

-# scientific-notation-cpp
+# numeric-computation-system-cpp

 # Overview

-ScientificNotation is a C++ class that represents extremely large numeric values using scientific notation (coefficient + base-10 exponent).
+The Numeric Computation System involves a ScientificNotation C++ class that represents extremely large numeric values using scientific notation (coefficient + base-10 exponent).
 This design prevents overflow issues that occur with built-in data types such as `int` and `long long` when values grow beyond their storage limits.

 The objective of the project is to design a custom numeric type that supports arithmetic operations, maintains normalized scientific notation format, and demonstrates proper object-oriented programming practices.